-In 2012, Sequoia again received a six- year WASC accreditation for our continued significant growth in all major areas based on a clear set of priorities and action on the part of leadership and staff aimed squarely at addressing the real needs of students.
+In 2015, Sequoia's six- year WASC accreditation from 2012 was affirmed with a mid-term visit.
+Sequoia, per the visiting team, continues to show significant growth in all major areas based on a clear set of priorities and action on the part of staff and leadership aimed squarely at addressing the real needs of students.
 This triumph was the culmination of a journey that began in 2000, when Sequoia High School received an unsatisfactory rating from WASC that prompted a community-wide effort to revitalize the school.
 Due in part to positive changes in administrative leadership, capital improvements, the licensing of Sequoia's International Baccalaureate program, and an economy that put more qualified teachers in the market, Sequoia showed significant improvements in all measurable areas, resulting in a six-year WASC accreditation in 2006.
 In recent years, Sequoia has been acknowledged for the high number of students taking honors level courses and for the high achievement of underrepresented students.